Succeed in Social Media Marketing

 A social media-focused BS Marketing degree from SNHU will help you build the skills you need to succeed in a number of different marketing roles.

-“The role of marketing …transcends all borders of an organization, to include everything from front line employees representing the brand, to digital marketing campaigns," said Dr. Jessica Rogers, associate dean of marketing at Southern New Hampshire University.
+“The role of marketing ...transcends all borders of an organization, to include everything from front line employees representing the brand, to digital marketing campaigns," said Dr. Jessica Rogers, senior associate dean of marketing at Southern New Hampshire University and author of "The Digital Marketing Landscape: Creating a Synergistic Consumer Experience."
 "I tell students that marketing is a great career as there is the opportunity for both the strategic mind and creative mind to be successful.”

-The U.S. Bureau of Labor Statistics reports that various employment opportunities for advertising, promotions and marketing managers are expected to increase by 6% through 2029 – faster than the national average for all occupations.1 The demand for social media marketing experts exists in almost every industry, including entertainment, healthcare, journalism, politics and retail.
+The U.S. Bureau of Labor Statistics reports that various employment opportunities for advertising, promotions and marketing managers are expected to increase by 10% through 2030.1 The demand for social media marketing experts exists in almost every industry, including entertainment, healthcare, journalism, politics and retail.

 By exploring the broader field of marketing with a unique focus on social media, you'll come away with the knowledge you need in a variety of professions, including: